 Thank you to those who have donated so far or reached out about partnership opportunities in support of Race Project KC.
 If you would like to contribute toward their 2021 initiatives and beyond, please visit the Johnson County Library Foundation donation page and type Race Project KC in the “in honor of” field.

 Studies show that students who read at least six books during the summer can avoid the loss of critical reading and cognitive skills that occur over the summer months known as “summer slide.”
 Additionally, having books at home is strongly linked with academic achievement.

-From mid-May until the end of July, Johnson County Library helps combat summer slide by providing a free book to every child who comes into the library.
+From mid-May until the end of July, Johnson County Library helps combat summer slide by providing a free book to every child.
 By growing children’s personal libraries and helping them find intrinsic value in reading, the library bridges that summer learning gap and invests in the future of our community.

 Brainfuse offers a suite of materials related to high school equivalency, homework help, resume review, skills improvement, test prep (including for U.S. citizenship) & so much more!